-Point is, this is the first time I’ve been abroad this year.
-And it made me think: the whole point of starting this business was to allow me to travel and to go on adventures — to see things I’ve never seen and do things I’ve never done.
+This is the first time I’ve been abroad this year.
+And it made me think: the whole point of starting this business was to give me the freedom to do whatever I want, whenever I want – to see things I’ve never seen and do things I’ve never done.
 To make me feel alive.

 And that hey, I should actually do that.
 I have big plans to hit the road semi-permanently next summer.
 Various things have held me back from doing so until now.
 One of which, yes, was growing a business – much easier to do when you stay in one place for a while.
 But what about after that?
 Just when do you finally use your business to help you live the life you’ve been dreaming of, instead of just slaving away day after day, trying to get just that little bit better, earn that little bit more money, feel that little bit more secure?

-Maybe travel isn’t one of the reasons you decided to start your own online business.
+Maybe travel isn’t one of the reasons you decided to become a freelance writer.
 Maybe you just wanted to spend more time at home.
 With your spouse.
 Your kids.
 Hanging out friends.
 Relaxing.
 Working on your hobbies.
 Learning to play the keytar or speak Spanish or ride a motorbike.

 But whatever your reasons – don’t you fucking forget them.